plashchynski/UoL-CM3010-DADT-midterm-project/README.md

 The web application was evaluated using the following scenario:
 1. Run the web application using `npm run dev`.
 2. Open the web application in a browser at http://localhost:3000/:
 3. On the home page, click the "Choose file" and select the `test.txt` file from the `app/sample` directory.
-This is a sample 23andMe file with a list of SNPs and their genotypes, truncated to 10000 SNPs to be processed faster.
+This is a sample 23andMe raw genetic data file with a list of SNPs and their genotypes, truncated to 10000 SNPs to be processed faster.
 4. Click the "Analyze" button.
 5. Wait for the analysis to complete, 20-30 seconds on Apple M1.
 6. A sample report should be displayed.
 The report contains a list of SNPs ordered by their magnitude, along with their interpretation, magnitude, reputation, and other information: